mikerogne/url-shortener/readme.md

 Thinking of contributing?
 Awesome!
 Please only submit serious pull requests, not fluff for Hacktoberfest.

+You can follow the above installation instructions, but make sure you clone your *fork* and not this repository.

 And most importantly, **tests must be included!**